 In reality when a share is transferred under a collateral arrangement by way of an out-and-out cession, ownership of the share passes from transferor to transferee upon delivery of the share.
-In order to prevent income inclusions and capital gains and losses from arising under such transactions, the Act contains non-disposal and acquisition rules.
-These rules cover trading stock [section 22(4B) and (9)(c) and (d)] and capital gains tax [paragraph 11(2)(n)].
+In order to prevent income inclusions and capital gains and losses from arising under such transactions, the Act contains non-disposal and non-acquisition rules.
+These rules cover trading stock [section 22(4B) and (9)(c) and (0)] and CGT [paragraph 11(2)(n)].
 For the purpose of determining the three-year period under section 9C(2), the transferor is deemed to have enjoyed uninterrupted ownership of the shares during the period in which the shares were provided as security.

-A collateral arrangement will not exist if the transferee fails to transfer an identical share to the transferor within the required 12-month period.
+A collateral arrangement will not exist if the transferee fails to transfer an identical share to the transferor within the required 24-month period unless that failure is due to a corporate action announced on the JSE.